Book an Appointment

 Heidi is a somatic therapist who focuses on the connection between the mind, body, and spirit.
 She believes everyone has inner wisdom and strength waiting to be uncovered; sometimes, we need support.
 Heidi recognizes the transformative power within each individual to overcome challenges.

-As a Registered Social Worker and a Somatic Experiencing Practitioner in training, she is deeply committed to her clients, fostering an atmosphere of warmth, creativity, compassion, and empathy.
+As a Registered Social Worker and a Somatic Experiencing Practitioner, she is deeply committed to her clients, fostering an atmosphere of warmth, creativity, compassion, and empathy.
 Heidi guides her clients toward finding balance in their lives by working with nervous system regulation.
-She understands that the body holds and stores trauma, and through Somatic Experiencing, healing becomes possible by improving access to internal resilience and releasing trauma at the body level.
+She understands that the body holds and stores trauma.
+With Somatic Experiencing and EMDR, healing becomes possible by improving access to internal resilience and releasing trauma at the body level.
 Heidi emphasizes the importance of her clients discovering the answers within themselves and adopts a gentle approach to help them connect with their bodies.

 Additionally, she is trained as a postpartum doula with Doula Canada and has completed the Perinatal Mood and Anxiety Disorders course through the Seleni Institute.
 Her training includes grief and trauma, and she continuously engages in professional development.